augmented-os/augmented-os/docs/architecture/components/business_store_service/interfaces/api.md

   }
   ```
 * **Response**: `200 OK` with the updated record JSON.
-* **Errors**: `400 Bad Request` if validation fails (e.g., wrong data type), `404 Not Found` if record doesn’t exist, `409 Conflict` if there is a version conflict (e.g., if using an optimistic locking field like `version` which the BSS might include and require in update to prevent lost updates).
+* **Errors**: `400 Bad Request` if validation fails (e.g., wrong data type), `404 Not Found` if record doesn't exist, `409 Conflict` if there is a version conflict (e.g., if using an optimistic locking field like `version` which the BSS might include and require in update to prevent lost updates).
 * **Note**: If optimistic concurrency is used, the client should send the last known `version` or `updatedAt` and the service will check it.
 If mismatch, returns a conflict.

 #### Delete Record